 Find patient experience ratings with 351 clinics in 35 Washington counties.
 The primary care clinics represent 114 different primary care medical groups.
 Patients rated getting timely appointments, communications with their doctors and other providers, coordinating patient care, office staff, overall rating and more.
 Survey done in Fall 2017, with a solid 26% response rate.
 FQHC patient ratings are included.
 Medical Group ratings are grouped as Better, Average or Worse.
 Clinic-specific ratings start on page 14.
 Timely publication by WA Health Alliance, Feb.
 2018

-Compare WI physician clinics on measures related to satisfaction with getting a timely doctor’s appt.), patient recommendations on clinics; scores for diabetes, heart care, high blood pressure, smoking & osteoporosis screening, pneumonia shot, screening for Breast Cancer, Cervical Cancer & Colorectal Cancer; Ischemic Vascular Disease care, BMI, Depression screening and more.
-Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, SSM Dean, Mayo Clinic Eau Claire and Franciscan, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter, Prevea, Primary Care Associates Appleton, ProHealth, ThedaCare, UW Health and others.
+Compare Wisconsin physician clinics on 30 measures related to satisfaction with getting a timely doctor’s appointment, patient recommendations on clinics; scores for diabetes, heart care, high blood pressure, HPV vaccine, smoking & osteoporosis screening, pneumonia shot, screening for Breast Cancer, Cervical Cancer & Colorectal Cancer; Ischemic Vascular Disease care, BMI, Depression screening, well child visits and more.
+Includes Affinity, Aspirus, Aurora, Bellin, Ascension Columbia St. Mary’s and Wheaton, Associated Physicians, SSM Dean, Mayo Clinic Eau Claire and Franciscan La Crosse, Fort Healthcare, Froedert, Gundersen Clinic, Marshfield Clinic, Mercy, Meriter Unity Point, Monroe, Prairie Clinic, Prevea, Primary Care Associates Appleton, ProHealth, Reedsburg, ThedaCare, UW Health, Wildwood and others.
 Some medical groups report scores by individual clinic location.
 The Sort-by-Rank option helps you see better performers on the top of your list for some items.
-Easy to read reports by WI Collaborative for Healthcare Quality; 2016 and 2017 data
+Easy to read reports by WI Collaborative for Healthcare Quality (WCHQ); 2017 and 2018 data

 Find quality ratings of physician clinics and hospitals for diabetes, heart and vascular care, cancer screening, pediatric care and immunizations, selected surgery, heart attack, heart failure, pneumonia, infections, childbirth, hip fracture, survival rates and more.
 State is organized into 4 regions; includes little towns and major metro areas.
 Data from 2008 to 2010; report by the MN Department of Health.
 Old report.